quietui/quiet/docs/docs/components/slide-activate.md

 </style>
 ```

-### Listening for progress
+### Tracking slide progress

+The readonly `--thumb-position` custom property will be set to a value between 0 and 1 on the host element, representing how far the user has slid the thumb toward activation.
+You can use this to transition styles at different thresholds.

-You can also listen to `quiet-progress`, which will be emitted as the user slides the thumb.
-This event is dispatched with an `event.detail.percentage` payload which is a number between 0 and 1, indicating the percentage of distance the user has slide the thumb towards activation.
-This can be useful if you want to apply custom styles or transitions at various thresholds.
+Additionally, a `quiet-progress` event will be emitted while the user slides the thumb.
+This event contains an `event.detail.percentage` payload with a corresponding number between 0 and 1.

 ```html {.example}
 <div id="slide-activate__progress">